ArminJo/Arduino-BlueDisplay/README.md

 - Hex and ASCII output of received Bluetooth data at log level verbose.
 - Debug messages as toasts.

-## Determine Serial interface used
+## Which Serial interface?
-For boards which have more than one serial interface I try to use **Serial1** for the connection.
-But usage of Serial1 **disables the direct USB connection** to the smartphone / tablet.<br/>
+For boards which have more than one serial interface, the library tries to use **Serial1** for the connection to leave Serial, which is mostly connected to the USB, for other purposes as logging etc..
-If you want to use **Serial** instead to **enable direct USB connection**, open the library file *BlueSerial.h* and comment out the line `#define USE_USB_SERIAL` or define global symbol with `-DUSE_USB_SERIAL` which is not yet possible in Arduino IDE:-(.<br/>
+If you require **direct USB connection** to the smartphone / tablet by cable for this board, you must open the library file *BlueSerial.h* and comment out the line `#define USE_USB_SERIAL`.<br/>
-To **change the serial interface manually** you only have to change the last lines of the function `sendUSARTBufferNoSizeCheck()` in *BlueSerial.cpp*.
+Another way is to **modify the central serial interface function**.
+You only have to change the first 2 lines of the function `sendUSARTBufferNoSizeCheck()` in *BlueSerial.cpp* according to your requirements.

 # [Examples](https://github.com/ArminJo/Arduino-BlueDisplay/tree/master/examples)
-Before using the examples, take care that the Bluetooth-module (e.g. the the HC-05 module) is connected to your Android device and is visible in the Bluetooth Settings.
+Before using the examples, take care that the Bluetooth-module (e.g. the the HC-05 module) or ESP32 program is connected to your Android device and is visible in the Bluetooth Settings.

 All examples initially use the baudrate of 9600.
 Especially the SimpleTouchScreenDSO example will run smoother with a baudrate of 115200.<br/>
 For this, change the example baudrate by deactivating the line `#define BLUETOOTH_BAUD_RATE BAUD_9600` and activating `#define BLUETOOTH_BAUD_RATE BAUD_115200`.<br/>
-**AND** change the Bluetooth-module baudrate e.g. by using the BTModuleProgrammer.ino example.
+**AND** change the Bluetooth-module baudrate e.g. by using the BTModuleProgrammer.ino example.<br/>
+For ESP32 no baudrate must be specified :-).

 ## BlueDisplayBlink
 Simple example to check your installation.

 ## BlueDisplayExample
-More elaborated example to shoe more features of the BlueDisplay library.
+More elaborated example to show more features of the BlueDisplay library.

 ## BTModuleProgrammer
 Simple helper program to configure your HC-05 or JDY-31 modules name and default baudrate with a serial monitor.